CirrusMio/learning-things/pages/index.md

 feedback on them.
 Each page should list the key takeaways of following the tutorials, and how we would judge that a student has learned the required techniques to be qualified at a particular level (beginner, intermediate, advanced).
-There is no pathway for the expert level, becuase it is simply experience and interaction that provide the last mile.
+There is no pathway for the expert level, because it is simply experience and interaction that provide the last mile.
 There will never be a course that can compensate for lack of experience.